haimglikman/whos-behind-that-admin-dev/README.md

+### v2.13.6 (admin-dev) | Server: v1.19.1
+- Timeline: label column reduced to 120px — timeline now starts at ~18% of SVG width
+- Timeline: entity label font reduced to 8px, wrap at 16 chars — cleaner and less wide
+- Timeline: hover popup now flips left when near the right edge of the screen
+- Post history: version filter labels shortened to "App version — from" / "up to"
+- Investigate: pending banner auto-clears after running investigation

 ### v2.13.5 — bug fix (admin-dev) | Server: v1.19.1
 - Timeline: rebuilt hover popup using clean global functions (wbtShowTlPopup/wbtHideTlPopup) — no more inline quote-escaping that was breaking the SVG
 - Timeline: popup shows P number, primary entity + score, secondary entity (if exists), date, post summary — each on its own line, collapses on mouseout